Jake1441/data422_group_proj/README.md

 # 20/09/2023
-First team meet up for dataset work and prep for prototyping
+First team meet up for dataset work and prep for prototyping We covered
+- Trello
+- Github
+- Datasets

+How we wanted to communicate ie whatsapp

 # 27/09/2023
 Discussed getting fields from the CAS csv to minimise the amount of fields in the new flatfile dataframe